-The first of four times you cross the deep creek that cuts through the lower part of the course.
+The first of five times you cross the deep creek that cuts through the lower part of the course.
 From the elevated black, blue or white tee, players must thread the needle between twin majestic red gums, while from the red tee it’s a simpler case of blocking out the yawning gulf immediately in front of the tee.
 Once safely across, you require a straight approach up a steep hill to a narrow green.
 Don’t stray right, where trouble lurks.

 Hole 3: 240m par 4 black, 240m par 4 red.